 The base parameters provide one feasible set of values to use in modeling future economic conditions.
 These should be viewed as a starting point in these applications.
-However, users should develop an understanding of the impact of the different parameters and then adjust these parameters as necessary to generate distributions that are suitable for the particular applications of the model.
+However, users should develop an understanding of the impact of the different parameters and then adjust these parameters as necessary to generate distributions that they feel may be more suitable for a particular application.
+For example, from the results shown above, a user may feel that the default parameters for equity returns, while consistent with historical experience through 2003, produce very high equity risk premiums that may not be expected to continue in the future.
+When testing long-term insurer solvency, an actuary might change the regime-switching parameters to look at the effects of lower stock returns over the next 50 years.